netcinematics/webcinemo/public/EULA.md

 LIMITED USE LICENSE

 The term “Game Software” includes the software included in this video game, movie, book, app, the associated media, any software associated with the online mode of the video game (subject to any additional terms of use applicable to such online mode), any printed materials, manuals, any online or electronic documentation, and any and all copies of such software and materials.
-NetCinematics grants to you the non-exclusive, non-transferable, limited right and license to install and use one (1) copy of the Game Software on one (1) computer hard drive at any given time, as PWA APP, solely for your personal use (the “License”).
+NetCinematics grants to you the non-exclusive, non-transferable, limited right and license to install and use one (1) copy of the Game Software on one (1) computer hard drive at any given time, as PWA APP or otherwise, solely for your personal use (the “License”).
 All rights not specifically granted under this License are hereby reserved by NetCinematics and, as applicable, by its licensors.
 The Game Software is licensed to you, not sold.
 This License does not give you any title or ownership in the Game Software, and should not be construed as a sale or transfer of any intellectual property or other rights to the Game Software.
 Specifically, but not limited to all code in the "copyrightnetcinematics" folder.

+SEPARATE OPEN-SOURCE FOLDER

-It is intended, that over time, some components will later be released under a separate open-source license, available as a benefit to fellow artists.
-That separate open-source folder may be called "netcinemoz", under the OBJECT NAMESPACE nz, with the intent to separately benefit the open-source community in ADVANCING THE CRAFT.
+It is intended, over time, that some components will later be released under a separate open-source license, into a separate open-source folder under a separate permissive license, such as MIT.
+Contacts below for more information.
+The intent of the separate open-source materials is to specifically to benefit fellow artists and advance the state-of-the-art.
+That separate open-source folder will be distinctly named "netcinematicsopensource", under the OBJECT NAMESPACE nz, for benefit to the open-source community in ADVANCING THE CRAFT.
+The separate open-source license will be included within the folder 'netcinematicsopensource', and it does not relate or impact or absolve this end user licensing agreement in any way.

 OWNERSHIP